The Complexity of Shake Slice Knots

-This can be easily seen to be zero since we can clearly surger out the non-orientable bands from $(K,F)$ which makes $F$ into an orientable spanning surface and $K'$ into a disjoint parallel which must therefore have linking number zero with the new knot.
+This is zero since we can surger out the non-orientable bands from $(K,F)$ which makes $F$ an orientable spanning surface and $K'$ a disjoint parallel.
 It follows that $lk(K,K')$ can be computed entirely from counting crossings between $K'$ and the boundaries of the non-orientable bands.
-Where two non-orientable bands cross, the count changes by $\pm 4$ and therefore the linking number changes by $\pm 2$ and the correction term changes by $\pm 1$.
-This change is exactly the contribution the crossing makes to the linking number between the two bands.
-Wherever the band has a half twist, each of the strands of $K'$ on either side of the band must cross over the band which adds four crossings of the same sign, so that the count changes again by $\pm 4$ and thus the correction term changes by $\pm 1$, \autoref{fig:goeritzproof} (C).
-Again, this is exactly the contribution which the half twist makes to the writhe of the band and therefore to the band's linking number with itself.
-It follows that the correction term is exactly the sum of the entries of $\mathscr G$ which correspond to pairs of non-orientable bands.
+Where two non-orientable bands cross, the count changes by $\pm 4$ so the linking number changes by $\pm 2$ and the correction term by $\pm 1$.
+This is exactly the contribution the crossing makes to the linking number between the two bands.
+Wherever the band has a half twist, each of the strands of $K'$ must cross over the band which adds four crossings of the same sign.
+The count changes by $\pm 4$ so the correction term changes by $\pm 1$, see \autoref{fig:goeritzproof} (C).
+This is exactly the contribution which the half twist makes to the band's self-linking number.
+It follows that the correction term is exactly the sum of the entries of $\mathscr G$ corresponding to pairs of non-orientable bands.